Lice Control in Cattle

 Lice populations can be divided into three categories: low (1-5 lice/in2), medium (6-10 lice/in2), and heavy (more than 10 lice/in2).
 The goal is to keep lice populations from reaching a moderate to heavy population level.
 University of Nebraska and other research studies indicated heavy lice populations (> 10 lice/in2) may reduce weight gains by as much as 0.21 lb/day.
 These studies also indicate animals fed at a higher nutrition level had lower lice populations and were affected less severely than animals fed a maintenance ration.

-For more information please watch the Lice Control in Cattle Webinar.
-This video focuses on cattle lice affecting Nebraska cattle, lice control products, application timing and management strategies.
+For more information on cattle lice affecting Nebraska cattle, lice control products, application timing and management strategies, please see the following:

 West Central Research & Extension Center